Trading Economics API Authentication

 })()

-The response data format can be configured by appending the &f= parameter to the URL request (supported formats: JSON, CSV, XML)
+The response data format can be configured by appending the &f= parameter to the URL request (supported formats: JSON or CSV)

 You can use request headers to pass the API key: